Nicholas Goodrick-Clarke: Death and legacy

 Goodrick-Clarke died on 29 August 2012, in Torquay, of pancreatic cancer.
+Following his death, the university decided to close EXESESO.

 The 2021 academic book Innovation in Esotericism from the Renaissance to the Present, edited by Georgiana D. Hedesan and Tim Rudbøg, was dedicated to him.
 The editors describe him as "one of the foremost pioneering scholars of the academic study of Western Esotericism".

 In 2021, Christian Giudice described The Occult Roots of Nazism as Goodrick-Clarke's "magnum opus", and as a "ground-breaking work" that decades later "stood the test of time, and it is still today considered as one of the most important works on the topic".